 LONG ABSTRACT:

 Lipid bilayers provide a unique experimental platform for functional studies of ion channels, allowing the examination of channel–membrane interactions under various membrane lipid compositions.
 Among them, the droplet interface bilayer has gained popularity; however, the large membrane size hinders the recording of low electrical background noise.
 We have established a contact bubble bilayer (CBB) method that combines the benefits of planar lipid bilayer and patch-clamp methods, such as the ability to vary the lipid composition and to manipulate the bilayer mechanics, respectively.
 Using the setup for conventional patch-clamp experiments, CBB-based experiments can be readily performed.
 In brief, an electrolyte solution in a glass pipette is blown into an organic solvent phase (hexadecane), and the pipette pressure is maintained to obtain a stable bubble size.
 The bubble is spontaneously lined with a lipid monolayer (pure lipids or mixed lipids), which is provided from liposomes in the bubbles.
-Next, the two monolayer-lined bubbles (~50 &#181;m in diameter) at the tip of the glass pipettes are docked for bilayer formation.
+Next, the two monolayer-lined bubbles (~50 μm in diameter) at the tip of the glass pipettes are docked for bilayer formation.
 Introduction of channel-reconstituted liposomes into the bubble leads to the incorporation of channels in the bilayer, allowing for single-channel current recording with a signal-to-noise ratio comparable to that of patch-clamp recordings.
 CBBs with an asymmetric lipid composition are readily formed.
 The CBB is renewed repeatedly by blowing out the previous bubbles and forming new ones.
 Various chemical and physical perturbations (e.g., membrane perfusion and bilayer tension) can be imposed on the CBBs.
 Herein, we present the basic procedure for CBB formation.

 INTRODUCTION:

 For ion channels, the cell membrane is not simply a supporting material but a partner for generating the ion flux.
 Functionally, the membrane is an electrical insulator in which ion channels are embedded, and all cell membranes are imparted with a resting membrane potential.
-In previous studies, an arbitrary membrane potential was imposed from an external circuit by which electrical current through the channels was measured.
+Conventionally, an arbitrary membrane potential was imposed from an external circuit by which electrical current through the channels was measured.
 This quantitative evaluation of the ion flux at different membrane potentials revealed the molecular properties of these channels, such as their ion-selective permeation and gating functions1,2.
 The membrane platform for functional studies of ion channels is either the cell membrane or the lipid bilayer membrane.
 Historically, single-channel electrical current recordings were first performed in lipid bilayers3,4, and the relevant techniques were developed for cell membranes, such as the patch-clamp method (Figure 1A)5,6.
 Since then, these two techniques have evolved separately for different purposes (Figure 1)7,8.

 Membrane lipids and bilayer membranes are currently the focus of research for their roles in supporting the structure and function of channel proteins.
 Therefore, the ready availability of methods to vary the lipid composition in bilayers is in high demand.
 Lipid bilayer formation methods such as the planar lipid bilayer (PLB)8–11, water-in-oil droplet bilayer12, and droplet interface bilayer (DIB)13–19 techniques (Figure 1) are common choices, providing an opportunity for examining the channel function under varying lipid compositions20.
-Although the DIB is technically much easier to produce than the conventional PLB, the large size of the DIB has created a disincentive for patch-clampers to apply it for studying single-channel current recordings with usual-sized conductance (&lt;100 pS).
+Although the DIB is technically much easier to produce than the conventional PLB, the large size of the DIB has created a disincentive for patch-clampers to apply it for studying single-channel current recordings with usual-sized conductance (<100 pS).